sunmingyang0115/std20c/docs.md

 ## Variable
 Variables identifiers in this language are abstractions that denote a storage location, and can be referenced in later areas of the code.

+### Global Variables
+The library provides two predefined variables: `SELF` and `TARGET`, which reflect std20's slot 0 and slot 1 respectively.

 ### Declaring Variables
 Variables cannot be accessed or written to before variable declaration.